iBrick/opendaylight-oxygen-setup/xrvr-5/README.md

 ### Key scripts are:

-**XRstart.sh** runs all 5 XR nodes in the correct order.
-Calls xrvr-e.sh, xrvr-d.sh, xrvr-c.sh, xrvr-b.sh and xrvr-a.sh
+**XRstart.sh** runs all XR nodes in the correct order.
+Calls xrvr-a.sh etc.

-**XRstop.sh** kills all 5 XR nodes by finding kvm/qemu processes.
+**XRstop.sh** kills all XR nodes by finding kvm/qemu processes.

-**XRsetup.sh** sets up all 5 XR nodes
+**XRsetup.sh** initialises all XR nodes.
+Calls XRloader.exp for each node.

 **XRloader.exp** used to initialise an XR node.
 Takes 3 parameters: